AllureOfTheStars/Allure/PLAYING.md

                ]      target next deeper level
                {      target 10 levels shallower
                }      target 10 levels deeper
+               0--9   select a hero anywhere in the spaceship (gtk only)

 There are also some debug and cheat keys.
 Use at your peril!